The Aftermath of the Parkland Shooting: How can Cherry Hill take action?

 — March For Our Lives – Parkland (@ForParkland) February 20, 2018

 Something unimaginable occurred in Parkland, Florida last week.
-Now, students in Cherry Hill look to East administrators, to not only try to imagine, but be prepared for a similar situation.
+Now, students in Cherry Hill look to East administrators, to not only try to imagine, but to be prepared for a similar situation.
 Making sure 2,200 students are safe during just one school day entails an immeasurable amount of pressure, a daunting task that leaves many, even Principal Dr. Dennis Perry, very concerned at times.

 Perry’s concerns come from more than one place.
 In school the day after the tragedy in Parkland, he used his role to maintain a level of normalcy.
 Yet, just as the students did, just as the parents did, just as the teachers did, he found out about the shooting online and in the news at the same time as everyone else.